Will Ditching Dairy Help You Lose Weight?

 Why Keeping Dairy In Your Diet Might Help You Lose Weight

-In fact, keeping milk products in your diet could actually help you lose weight; a study published in June 2013 found that high intake of dairy fat was associated with a lower risk of belly fat.
+In fact, keeping milk products in your diet could actually help you lose weight; a study published in the Scandinavian Journal of Primary Health Care found that high intake of dairy fat was associated with a lower risk of belly fat.
 Experts believe the fat content of dairy products can extend feelings of fullness and minimize total caloric intake, which helps keep belly fat at bay.

 Another study that year from the journal Nutrition & Metabolism found that milk protein might actually help improve your metabolism by helping to build lean muscle mass.
 More lean muscle mass means your body burns more calories at rest, which will help you slim down.